Quansight-Labs/ndindex/docs/slices.md

 ### Clipping

 Slices can never give an out-of-bounds `IndexError`.
 This is different from [integer indices](integer-indices) which require the index to be in bounds.
-If `start` indexes before the beginning of the array (with a negative index), or `stop` indexes past the end of the array, the slice will clip to the bounds of the array:
+**If `start` or `stop` index before the beginning or after the end of the array, they will clip to the bounds of the array**:

 ```py
 >>> a = ['a', 'b', 'c', 'd', 'e', 'f', 'g']